uma-dev/GCP-course/notes.md

 # GCP Key features
 ## Zones
-- GCP have 20+ zones around the world
+GCP have 20+ zones around the world.
-- Each zone have al least 3 zones connected with low-l tency links.
-- Each zone has one or more discrete clusters.
+Each zone have al least 3 zones connected with low-l tency links.
+Each zone has one or more discrete clusters.
 - Region and zone utilization is based on latency, HW requirements, availability, regulations and cost.
 - Instances runs in a Region, but images and templates (unless uses zonal machines) are global.

 ## Virtual Machines
-- Google Compute Engine is a SERVICE to manage and create lifecycle of VM.
+Google Compute Engine is a SERVICE to manage and create lifecycle of VM.
 - You cannot  change a instance template, you can copy it and modify the copy.
 - Custom images can be used to create vm-instances with OS patches and/or software preinstalled.
 - You can share an image across projects.